 You can personalise all, or part of the Trail for just £12.99 (additional copies are £6.99)

-Treasure seekers have been flocking to Carlisle recently, after the office of Sir Chemout international treasure hunter revealed in an interview that a copy of map that had come into their hands.
-The map holds clues to the location of a Roman horde in the Carlisle area.
+Hopeful treasure seekers have been flocking to Carlisle recently, after the office of Sir Chemout - International Treasure Hunter - revealed in an interview that a copy of a treasure map had come into their hands.
+The map holds clues to the location of a Roman hoard in the Carlisle area.
 This is the treasure of I Maximus Coinage.
 You have a copy of the map in your hands.
-Can you be first to find the Treasure?
+Can you be the first to find the treasure?

 Since Carlisle began as a Roman fort in 72 AD, caught on the cusp between Scotland and England, this border town has the most fascinating history to share with locals and visitors.
 Hadrian began his wall here to keep out raiders from the north; reputedly King Arthur was ruler when the cities name was Caer Luel.
 Mary Queen of Scots was imprisoned here.
 Macbeth was ruler of the city when it was under Scottish control.
 Sir Walter Scott got married in Carlisle Cathedral.